channy412/channy412.github.io/_pages/about.md

 ## Interests
 My research focus is on using techniques from programming languages to make systems more secure.
 Lately, I have been focusing on finding security bugs in softwares automatically.
 I am also interested in automatically repairing security vulnerabilities.
 I am also interested in data driven security and security issues in deep learning, such as adversarial example and imitation attack.

-Programming Languages and Formal Methods, Computer Security, Machine Learning
+Programming Languages and Formal Methods, Computer Security

 <!--